Beventar/WoolHUD/readme.md

 - clipped off endings of "y" etc. in alternative class loadout panels
 - a bit different backpack panel in newest version
 - no quality outlines on some weapon skins in backpack and class loadout panels
-- inconsistent smaller border on the bottom in alternative backpack & class loadout panels
+- inconsistent smaller border on the bottom in alternative backpack & class loadout panels (right)
 - casual pre-game - background behind the timer
 - darker engineer building not built background